Your Guide to Student Loan Debt

 529 Savings Plan

-A 529 plan is a state-sponsored plan that offers tax-advantaged investments to cover the cost of higher education.
-Each state offers at least one 529 plan, and the costs of plans and their investment selections differ from state to state.
-Each 529 plan establishes its own contribution limits, and the maximum contributions can be as high as $300,000 per student.
+A 529 plan is a state-sponsored plan that gives you tax advantages on the investments you use to cover the cost of higher education.
+Each state offers at least one 529 plan, and the costs of plans and their investment options differ from state to state.
+Each 529 plan has contribution limits.
+The maximum contributions can be as high as $550,000 per student.

 Coverdell ESA

-The ESA college saving plan is another tax-advantaged investment used to fund education.
-Contrary to a 529 plan, ESA account withdrawals can be used for qualified elementary and secondary school expenses in addition to college expenses.
+The ESA college saving plan is another way you can use investments with tax advantages to fund education.
+Unlike a 529 plan, you can use your ESA account to pay for elementary and secondary school expenses as well as college expenses.
 The maximum contribution for an ESA is always $2,000 per year per child, from birth to age 18.

 Using an IRA to Pay for College

-In addition to designated college savings plans, you can use an IRA for college expenses for your child.
+In addition to college savings plans, you can use an IRA to pay for college expenses for your child.

-Unlike a 529 plan or an ESA, which can only be used to cover qualified education expenses, an IRA can be used for both college expenses and retirement income.
-That means if your child doesn’t go to college or if they receive scholarships to pay for their college education, then the funds could still be used for retirement.
+A 529 plan or an ESA can only be used to cover qualified education expenses.
+But an IRA can be used for both college expenses and retirement income.
+So, if your child doesn’t go to college or if scholarships pay for their college education, you can use the funds for retirement.

 If you plan to use your IRA to pay for college for your child, keep these IRA education withdrawal rules in mind.

-2. Roth IRAs and traditional IRAs follow different guidelines.
+• Roth IRAs and traditional IRAs have different guidelines.

 Alternative Ways to Pay for College

-Even if you don’t have enough — or any — money saved for college, don’t get discouraged.
-There are many ways to pay for college on your own, including options that come at no cost to you.
+Even if you don’t have enough — or any — money saved for college, there are many ways to pay for college on your own.
+And some options don’t cost you anything.
 Of course, with so many financial aid options, it can be hard to decide how to proceed.
-Here are just a few examples.
+Here are a few possibilities.

 Scholarships